m0st4f4-hub/MCP-ProjectManager/backend/README.md

 1. Make sure you're in the correct directory (`D:\mcp\task-manager`)
 2. Check that the virtual environment exists (`backend\.venv\`)
 3. Verify the `.env` file (copied from `.env.example`) has all required variables
+4. If the database is corrupted, delete `backend/sql_app.db` and run `python backend/init_db.py`

 ### Tests Failing
 1. Make sure the test database is not locked
 2. Run tests individually to isolate issues
 3. Check that imports work correctly
+4. Re-run migrations with `alembic upgrade head` if tables are missing

 ### Import Errors
 - The project is designed to run from the root directory
 - All imports should be relative to the `backend` package
 - Don't run files directly from the backend directory
+- Activate the virtual environment and install requirements with `pip install -r backend/requirements.txt`

 ## 🎯 Key Commands Reference